Sejm of the Grand Duchy of Lithuania: History

 Major reforms were carried out between 1564 and 1566, just before the Union of Lublin.
-According to the Second Statute of Lithuania, the Sojm acquired full legislative powers.
+According to the Second Statute of Lithuania, the Sejm acquired full legislative powers.
 It was composed of two houses: the upper house, called Senate, was the equivalent to the former Council of Lords and the lower house was made up of representatives of each district of the state.
 No longer any member of the nobility could participate: each of the 28 powiats could send only two delegates.
-It started a tradition of local Sojm (called seimelis) to elect the representatives.
+It started a tradition of local Sejm (called seimelis) to elect the representatives.

-When the separate Sojm for Lithuania was officially abolished in 1569, it adopted the name of Lithuanian Convocations and continued to meet until the partitions of the Polish–Lithuanian Commonwealth in 1795.
-It debated matters concerning the Grand Duchy of Lithuania or tried to establish a common position among Lithuanian delegates before departing for the Sojm of the Commonwealth.
-The convocations retained basic structures (upper and lower houses) and procedures of the Sojm: each powiat could send only two representatives.
+When the separate Sejm for Lithuania was officially abolished in 1569, it adopted the name of Lithuanian Convocations and continued to meet until the partitions of the Polish–Lithuanian Commonwealth in 1795.
+It debated matters concerning the Grand Duchy of Lithuania or tried to establish a common position among Lithuanian delegates before departing for the Sejm of the Commonwealth.
+The convocations retained basic structures (upper and lower houses) and procedures of the Sejm: each powiat could send only two representatives.
 Convocations were called by the Grand Duke, who also ratified its decisions and included them in official law books.